Online Gardening School: Growing an organic garden can change your life

 Chloe has wanted to be a farmer since she was a wee child in the suburbs of Northern California.

 She didn’t grow up with any kind of garden at home, but two of her best friends lived more rurally and their families raised vegetables, flowers and fruits, milked goats, made cheese, and rode horses.
 Needless to say, Chloe spent as much time with them as possible.
 From the age of about 7, when Chloe took a stance against the cruelty of factory farms and became a vegetarian, activism has been a part of her passion for food and the earth.
 Throughout her life, she’s explored and engaged the intersections of food, environment, social justice, and community.
 She has long yearned to understand how and why we humans have gotten into such a dysfunctional relationship with the sources of our sustenance, and how we can shift that.
 In order to explore these powerful questions she’s pursued formal and informal education, including: a degree in Agroecology and Sustainable Food Systems from the University of California, Santa Cruz; work with direct-trade models and collaborative projects with farmer cooperatives; traveling and volunteering on farms all over the world; working on commercial farms; and lots of experimentation.
 Since 2013 she’s been co-managing a 23 acre homestead with her partner.
-They’re both passionate about receiving sustenance straight from the living earth, honoring the plants and animals that feed us, learning by doing, sharing with the collective, and delicious, nourishing food.
+They’re both passionate about receiving sustenance straight from the living earth, honoring the plants and animals that feed them, learning by doing, sharing with the collective, and delicious, nourishing food.

 The bounty of the Earth is waiting for YOU!